Capital Left

 Seasoning Period

 Months from purchase to refi eligibility.
-Most conventional lenders require 6+ months between purchase and cash-out refi.
+Many lenders consider seasoning requirements, which vary by lender, loan product, and market.
 During this period, HM interest and holding costs accumulate and add to Total Cash Invested.

 Total Cash Invested